JonoSommers/cardfolio-BE/README.md

 6.Run your Rails Server with rails s
-7.The Api endpoints will be accessable at http://localhost:3000/api/v1/ 8.Enter control + c in your terminal to stop running the server at any time 9.To run Rspec testing suite use bundle exec rspec ./spec/models for model tests or ./spec/requests for request tests
+7.The Api endpoints will be accessable at http://localhost:3000/api/v1/ 8.Enter control + c in your terminal to stop running the server at any time 9.All api endpoints can be tested in Postman
+10.To run Rspec testing suite use bundle exec rspec ./spec/models for model tests or ./spec/requests for request tests

 # 🛠️ Technologies Used, Challenges, Wins & Reflections